trustfractal/registry-deployer/README.md

 # Registry deployer

-This project aims to provide a simple environemnt to deploy the FractalRegistry smart contract to different chains.
+This project aims to provide a simple environment to deploy the FractalRegistry smart contract to different chains.

 ## Usage